Physical Education

 PE Curriculum Overview

 In Reception, areas of PE include dance, gymnastics, ball skills and developing key skills such as balance, hand eye coordination, and control over an object.
 These skills are also fostered in our challenging outdoor learning area.
-In Key Stage 1 (Years 1 and 2), we focus on the fundamental skills of PE twice a week in order to help children reap the benefits of a healthy and active life style.
+In Key Stage 1 (Years 1 and 2), we focus on the fundamental skills of PE twice a week in order to help children reap the benefits of a healthy and active lifestyle.
 Sports taught during PE lessons include dance, football, rugby and gymnastics.
+The children are taught gymnastics, dance, athletics, and the key skills needed to begin their journey into sports such as rugby, football, tennis, basketball and more.

 At Burlington Infant School, we have a good selection of PE equipment to ensure that the children have up to date and modern facilities to use.
 We also provide a range of equipment for use at playtimes and lunchtimes when staff encourage children to try out different activities and develop new skills such as balancing on stilts.
 We have zoned outdoor areas dedicated to each physical activity.
 Zones include ‘Craze of the Week’ (bowling, stilts, skipping, hula hoops etc), outdoor team games, football and basketball, traditional games, sandpit, and two challenging climbing frames.

 As active members of the Kingston School Sports Partnership (KSSP), we have participated in a variety of different sporting events such as football, multi-skills and our cluster swimming gala.
 Children are selected to represent the school based on the skills they demonstrated during PE lessons and after school clubs, as well as children who might not have got the opportunity to take part in events or sports like these before.
-This year, a football coach has been brought in to train a team every Friday to represent Burlington Infants at future football tournaments.
 The tournaments and festivals run by KSSP promote a sense of sportsmanship, enable children to develop discipline and control, and experience the thrill of competitive sports.
 The children are presented with medals and certificates and are honoured in a special celebration assembly at school and featured in our school’s weekly newsletter and website.
-In 2019-20 Burlington Infants had fantastic participation and we hope to see this continue!
+In 2023-24 Burlington Infants had fantastic participation and we hope to see this continue!

 Don Rae Dance brings ‘Wake Up Shake Up’ to the school at the start of the day during ''Around the World Week', and has parents and children joining in with lively dance-aerobics sessions in the playground.
 He has offered fantastic dance workshops with a final performance for each class based on a country they are studying during this special week.